adi512001/websocket-app/README.md

 Save 5 minutes data, so the time range on a plot should not be more than 5 min, no need to save data between sessions.
 Unit tests are optional.

+# Local run
-The local WebSocket server that generates data can be downloaded here: https://github.com/and-dzh3/ws-srv
+Download the local WebSocket server that generates data here: https://github.com/and-dzh3/ws-srv Follow the project README file to run the server locally.
+Run this project locally with: npm start
+View the project locally at http://localhost:3000

 ![image info](./pictures/screenshot.png)